jdonca/resume/README.md

 ---

 ## Summary of Qualifications
-Experienced and resourceful Zendesk Support engineer with strong dedication to continuous learning and a deep sense of ownership, recognized and trusted by colleagues and leadership alike.
+Experienced and resourceful Zendesk Support Engineer with strong dedication to continuous learning and a deep sense of ownership, recognized and trusted by colleagues and leadership alike.
 Fearless in tackling complex, challenging tasks and determined to identify root causes for thorough issue resolution.
-Skilled mentor aiding onboarding and upskilling of new hires and T1 colleagues transitioning to T2.
+Mentor onboarding and upskilling of new hires and T1 colleagues transitioning to T2.

 ---